cfpb/design-system/README.md

 #### Notes:

 - Visit http://localhost:4000/design-system/ to view the site.
-- Visit http://localhost:4000/design-system/admin to log into the CMS.
+- Visit http://localhost:4000/design-system/admin to log into the CMS. **Note:** The CMS talks to GitHub.com so editing a page in the CMS will open a pull request.
 - The OAuth app is hosted on [glitch](https://glitch.com/edit/#!/netlifycms-auth).
 - Webpack and Jekyll will watch your JS and HTML and recompile when changed.
 - The website is in `docs/`.
 - [Capital Framework](https://github.com/cfpb/capital-framework) has been copied into `src/`.
 - Custom Netlify CMS widgets are in `docs/admin/src/`.
 - Jekyll templates are in `docs/_layouts/`.
-- Design system components are in YAML in `docs/components/`.

 ### Getting started with Capital Framework